Julian Henry: Writing

-In the 1980s and 1990s, Henry wrote articles and reviews for Melody Maker, NME, Telegraph, RM, Music Week and others; while contributing to Underground Magazine Henry unearthed Liverpool group The La's who he introduced to Go Discs chief Andy McDonald.
-Between 2004 and 2010 he wrote a column for The Guardian on Marketing and Media issues.
+In the 1980s and 1990s, Henry wrote articles and reviews for Melody Maker, NME, The Telegraph, Music Week and others; while contributing to Underground Magazine Henry unearthed Liverpool group The La's who he introduced to Go Discs chief Andy McDonald.
+Between 2004 and 2010, Henry wrote a column for The Guardian on Marketing and Media issues.

-In 2008 and 2009 Julian Henry wrote articles in UK press criticising the appointment of Andy Coulson as the British Prime Minister Head of Communications, and commented publicly since on the subsequent phone hacking scandal that has enveloped the British tabloids.
+In 2008 and 2009, Henry wrote articles in UK press criticising the appointment of Andy Coulson as the British Prime Minister Head of Communications, and commented publicly since on the subsequent phone hacking scandal that has enveloped the British tabloids.
+Since 2024 Henry has written for UK media on music & entertainment.

 Music

 Henry has released 7 LPs and several singles with his group The Hit Parade since 1985.
 The following decade they embarked on tours of Japan, UK, USA and released CDs that were critically applauded but never commercially successful.
 In the 1990s, the band recorded 'In Gunnersbury Park' for Sarah Records and have since been featured on several 'Best of 90s indie' compilations.
 In 2011, following the release of a new record by the Hit Parade, Guardian journalist Alexis Petridis interviewed Henry about his dual existence as PR agent and musician.
 Henry has been a regular spokesperson on UK popular culture.